Review of Symbiosis Lighting System (SS-2R)

 What we did

-We went to the lab and did a comparison spec review, where we took the the Symbiosis SS-1 and the Symbiosis SS-2 and compared them to the popular “Inon Z-240 Type 4”, and the “Sea & Sea YS-D2”.
-We gathered the results in a spreadsheet for your convenience.
+We went to the lab and did a comparison spec review, where we took the Symbiosis SS-2 and compared them to the popular “Inon Z-240 Type 4”, and the “Sea & Sea YS-D2”.
+We gathered the results in a spreadsheet for your convenience. (the SS-1 has later been discontinued and the light head is std.
+4000 lumen)

 We took the units underwater and did video and photos with the Symbiosis System.
 You can see these further down on this page.